jzuhone/pyxsim/doc/source/basic_concepts.rst

 pyXSIM currently has the following limitations, which may or may not be lifted in the future:

-* pyXSIM is currently unable to simulate any sources with any optical thickness, self-absorption, or self-scattering.
 * pyXSIM is currently unable to simulate any sources with explicit time dependence.
 * pyXSIM is currently limited to datasets in Cartesian coordinates.